 Activity Levels 1-3

 Small Luxury Ship

 Decadent.
 Sophisticated.
 Extraordinary.
-Last night’s glass of Bordeaux or your week along the Garonne?
+Last night’s glass of Bordeaux or your week along the Garonne and Dordogne Rivers?
 Some of the most coveted wines in the world at your fingertips.
 Some of the most impressive scenery from the seat of your bike.
 And one of the most incredible trips imaginable on your river cruise bike tour.

 Start/End locations may vary.
 Do not book flights until your trip details are confirmed.

 DAYS 1-2 Warm up with a leisurely ride beginning in the Château Margaux region and heading through an array of picturesque villages | Arrive in enchanting Bordeaux, one of the largest urban World Heritage sites, with more than half the city restored and protected | Get to know St-Émilion’s beautifully restored Romanesque architecture and narrow cobblestone streets | Spin through a bucolic grapevine-laden landscape, home to world-famous wineries and Grand Cru wines | Pedal inland through the French countryside en route to the wine-making town of Libourne, where the Isle and Dordogne Rivers meet.